newseedit/ideon-lego-2024/README.md

 # Ideon Coder Kids 2024

-This is a repository for NewSeeds challange for the the Ideon Coder Kids 2024.
+This is a repository for NewSeed's challange for the the Ideon Coder Kids 2024.

 ## General tips for coding